Nature Stuff www.mdavid.com.au

 What do they do all day?

 Rainbow Lorikeets spend most of their days feeding.
 They’ll happily go for flowers, pollen, nectar, seeds, insects and fruit.
 They often take over a tree in swarms, especially trees with ripening fruit.
 I used to live in a place with a giant fig tree outside my bedroom window.
 When the figs were ripening, the fruit bats would arrive to screech and fight over the fruit all night.
 Then at the crack of dawn the bats would leave and the Rainbow Lorikeets would sign in for the day shift.
 I didn’t get much sleep at those times.
-This habit of taking over fruiting trees has created a problem for Northern Territory farmers, some of whom lose most of their fruit crops to these birds.

 Making a nuisance